 Dr. Riehm graduated in 1977 from the School of Medicine at the University of Louisville, completing his residency at the University of Cincinnati.

-Dr. Garcia’s career has been one that has been marked by his commitment to his patients and his profession as well as the advancement of science in allergy and immunology.
+Dr. Garcia’s career has been marked by his commitment to his patients, profession, and the advancement of science and teaching in allergy and immunology.

-Dr. White has a busy practice as an allergist, with a specialty in children with primary immunodeficiencies.
+Dr. White is a second generation allergist and has a busy allergy and asthma practice, with a specialty in children with primary immunodeficiencies.

 He is board certified in both Pediatrics and Allergy & Immunology.
-He was named a top doctor in allergy and immunology in the area by his peers in the Louisville Magazine “Top Docs” Listing for 2007, 2011, 2013 and 2015.
+He was named a top doctor in allergy and immunology by his peers in Louisville Magazine’s “Top Docs” Listing for 2007, 2011, 2013 and 2015.

 Dr. White graduated from Vanderbilt University in 1990 with degrees in Electrical Engineering, Mathematics, and Premedical Studies.

-In fact, he was recently named a “fellow” in the American Academy of Allergy, Asthma and Immunology (AAAAI)– the highest level of membership reserved only for those physicians showing “superior proficiency in the practice of allergy-immunology.”
+In fact, he is a “fellow” in the American Academy of Allergy, Asthma and Immunology (AAAAI)– the highest level of membership reserved only for those physicians showing “superior proficiency in the practice of allergy-immunology.”
 In 2013, his peers named him a “Top Doc” in Louisville Magazine’s annual list.

 Dr. Michael Nall is a fellow, and a diplomat, but probably not for the reasons you think.